A guide on how to upload files to WordPress

 Method 2: Upload files to WordPress from the front end

 Wondering how to create a file upload form in WordPress without a plugin?
-We guess you really don't want to.
-Without a plugin, you'll need to write quite a lot of PHP code.
-Or otherwise employ a WordPress developer, just to accept WordPress file uploads.
+To be honest, you probably don't want to.
+Without a plugin, you'll need to write a lot of PHP code, or hire a WordPress developer just to accept WordPress file uploads.
 That will take more time and money than the cost of a plugin, while also bringing worse results.

 There are two excellent plugins to consider, depending on your needs.